Department of Labor Logo United States Department of Labor

 of "filling out an insurance application for my spouse" is considered a helping activity.

-for or help others--both children (under age 18) and adults--who do not live in the household.
-When done
+care for or help others--both children (under age 18) and adults--who do not live in the household.
+When

-helping activity for another adult, is always classified as caring for and helping nonhousehold children,
+or helping activity for another adult, is always classified as caring for and helping nonhousehold

-of one's job, engaging in income-generating activities not as part of one's job, and job search activities.
+part of one's job, engaging in income-generating activities not as part of one's job, and job search

-"Working" includes hours spent doing the specific tasks required of one's main or other job, regardless of
+activities.
+"Working" includes hours spent doing the specific tasks required of one's main or other job,

-location or time of day.
-"Work-related activities" include activities that are not obviously work but are
+regardless of location or time of day.
+"Work-related activities" include activities that are not obviously

-done as part of one's job, such as having a business lunch and playing golf with clients.
-"Other income
+work but are done as part of one's job, such as having a business lunch and playing golf with clients.

 Travel time related to working and work-related activities includes time spent traveling to and from work,